1908 Motor Parkway Sweepstakes

 Starting Lineup - The 1908 Meadow Brook Sweepstakes

 On September 10, 1908, the AAA Race Commission announced plans to christen the Motor Parkway with an event called, “The Long Island Motor Parkway Sweepstakes.”
 Five concurrent stock car races were scheduled for October 10, 1908.
-The idea was to create an opportunity to test the new course, timing systems,… (0 comments)
+The idea was to create an opportunity to test the new course, timing systems, and crowd control for the Vanderbilt Cup Race scheduled two weeks later.
+(0 comments)

 • Feb 10 2010